CSecLab/cseclab.github.io/events/boeing-unige-presentation-2.md

 ---
 layout: page
-title: 2nd Boeing-UNIGE Scholarship Project 2018/2019 - Presentation to Students
+title: 2nd Boeing-UNIGE CTF 2018/2019 - Presentation to Students
 ---

 *When:* Oct 5, 2018 at 14:30